 There here are no bad suites on SQ’s A380s.

 Male and female amenity kits are from the renowned French brand Lalique when traveling out of Singapore and a male-female combined amenity kit on Singapore-bound flights.
-I received the latter, a black pouch containing a scented candle, lip balm, body lotion, and soap.
+I received a black pouch containing a scented candle, lip balm, body lotion, and soap.

 You also get a Lalique branded sleeper suit, a pair of Lalique branded slippers, and Bose noise-canceling headphones (which you can’t keep).